 a) the Indemnified Party’s breach of these Client Terms;

-the Indemnified Party’s continued use or distribution of the Fitbit Solutions and/or Fitbit Products & Services and/or Fitbit Brand Features provided hereunder to Client after the Indemnified Party has been informed in writing by the Indemnifying Party of the infringement and directed by the Indemnifying Party to discontinue the applicable use or distribution;
+b) the Indemnified Party’s continued use or distribution of Fitbit Care and/or the Products & Services and/or Fitbit (or Fitbit Affiliate) Brand Features provided hereunder to Client after the Indemnified Party has been informed in writing by the Indemnifying Party of the infringement and directed by the Indemnifying Party to discontinue the applicable use or distribution;

-c) modification to the Fitbit Solutions and/or Fitbit Products & Services by anyone other than the Indemnifying Party;
+c) modification to Fitbit Care and/or the Products & Services by anyone other than the Indemnifying Party;

 d) in the case of Section 16.1(a), Fitbit’s compliance with Client’s instructions, specifications, or requests;

-e) in the case of Section 16.1(a), Client’s failure to comply with Fitbit’s instructions, specifications, or requests which if implemented would have rendered the Fitbit Solutions and/or Fitbit Products & Services non-infringing or would have prevented physical injury or tangible property damage; or
+e) in the case of Section 16.1(a), Client’s failure to comply with Fitbit’s instructions, specifications, or requests which if implemented would have rendered Fitbit Care and/or the Products & Services non-infringing or would have prevented physical injury or tangible property damage; or

-f) combination of the Fitbit Solutions and/or Fitbit Products & Services with materials or technology not provided by the Indemnifying Party.
+f) combination of Fitbit Care and/or the Products & Services with materials or technology not provided by the Indemnifying Party.

 a) the Indemnified Party will promptly notify the Indemnifying Party, in writing, of the relevant Third-Party Legal Proceeding and cooperate reasonably with the Indemnifying Party to resolve the aspects of the Third-Party Legal Proceeding relating to the Indemnified Claim.
 If a breach of this Section 16.3(a) prejudices the defense of the Third-Party Legal Proceeding, the Indemnifying Party’s obligations under this Section 16 will be reduced in proportion to the prejudice.